Patellar instability or Patellofemoral instability is a frequent cause of symptoms of anterior knee pain and episodes of mechanical instability.

 - Inadequate vastus medialis obliquus

-The pain is aggravated activities such stair climbing/getting down, running, hopping and jumping, and changing direction.
+The pain is aggravated activities such as stair climbing/getting down, running, hopping and jumping, and changing direction.

 Patellar dislocation may take place as a direct traumatic event in some cases.